PliegerNicolas/inception/README.md

 - On crash, the containers should restart.
 - The domain name must be `${name}.42.fr` (and `www.${name}.42.fr` optionnally).
 - The 'latest' tag is prohibited.
 - Environment variables are mandatory. `.env` file should be located in the same directory as the `docker-compose.yml` file.
 Technically, `.env` shouldn't be available in github per security reasons.
-[Here](#env-structure) is a model If you want to build your own
+[Here](#env-structure) is a model If you want to build your own.
 - The project's structure should be as [follows](#project-structure).

 [project-structure-link]: #project-structure